Nell Rankin: Recordings

 Rankin made few commercial recordings during her career.
 Although she was under contract with the Decca label, many of her recording projects fell through for various reasons, and her only Decca recording is Suzuki in Puccini's Madama Butterfly with Renata Tebaldi in the title role.
 She sang in Beethoven's 9th Symphony recorded with the Columbia Symphony Orchestra conducted by Bruno Walter (CBS).
 She made a magnificent recording of Brahms songs - including the Four Serious Songs - with Coenraad V. Bos for Capitol Records (Capitol P8289.)
-This is doubly significant as V. Bos was the accompanist for the Serious Songs’ first performance in 1896 with the composer in attendance.
+This is doubly significant as Bos was the accompanist for the Serious Songs’ first performance in 1896 with the composer in attendance.
 Also on Capitol she appears in Vaughan Williams’ “Five Tudor Portraits” (P8218.)
 A number of notable live recordings have become available on CD.
 Among them is a 1951 recording of Rankin's Amneris in Aida that was conducted by Herbert von Karajan for radio broadcast in Vienna, a recording of Verdi's Requiem at La Scala from that same year, and the 1960 La Scala production of Berlioz's Les Troyens.

-A famous "pirated" recording of hers is a 1958 performance of Aïda in Mexico City, with Rankin as Amneris and fellow singers Anita Cerquetti, Flaviano Labò, Cornell MacNeil, Fernando Corena and Norman Treigle.
-Rankin was among the singers honored at the Metropolitan Opera Centennial Gala in 1983.

 Personal life

-In 1952 Rankin married Dr. Hugh Clark Davidson, a physician.
-They were married for fifty-three years until her death of polycythemia vera, a bone marrow disease in 2005, aged 81.
-She died at Cabrini Medical Center in New York City.
-The Davidsons had no children; this was a source of sorrow to them, and they became ¨aunt¨ and ¨uncle¨ to some of the children of Miss Rankin´s friends.
-Miss Rankin loved exotic animals and at one time owned a myna bird named Pharaoh and a jaguar named King Tut with which she was photographed as Amneris.
-Her myna birds loved music too, and sometimes learned her arias as she practiced them at the piano.
-She would then accompany them, singing a third lower for harmony.
+In 1952, Rankin married Dr. Hugh Clark Davidson, a physician.
+They had no children.
+They were married for 53 years.

+Rankin died due to polycythemia vera, a rare blood cancer, in 2005, aged 81, at Cabrini Medical Center in New York City.